flarcher/log_access_reader/README.md

   The default value is «10»
 ```

-## Requirements
+## Features

-* Consume an actively written-to w3c-formatted HTTP access log.
+* Consumes an actively written-to w3c-formatted HTTP access log.
 It should default to reading /tmp/access.log and be overrideable.  ✓
-* Display stats every 10s about the traffic during those 10s: the sections of the web site with the most hits, as well as interesting summary statistics on the traffic as a whole.
+* Displays stats every 10s about the traffic during those 10s: the sections of the web site with the most hits, as well as interesting summary statistics on the traffic as a whole.
 A section is defined as being what's before the second '/' in the resource section of the log line.
 For example, the section for "/pages/create" is "/pages" ✓
-* Make sure a user can keep the app running and monitor the log file continuously ✓
+* Makes sure a user can keep the app running and monitor the log file continuously ✓
-* Whenever total traffic for the past 2 minutes exceeds a certain number on average, add a message saying that “High traffic generated an alert - hits = {value}, triggered at {time}”.
+* Whenever total traffic for the past 2 minutes exceeds a certain number on average, adds a message saying that “High traffic generated an alert - hits = {value}, triggered at {time}”.
 The default threshold should be 10 requests per second, and should be overridable. ✓
-* Whenever the total traffic drops again below that value on average for the past 2 minutes, add another message detailing when the alert recovered. ✓
+* Whenever the total traffic drops again below that value on average for the past 2 minutes, adds another message detailing when the alert recovered. ✓
-* Make sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons. ✓
+* Makes sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons. ✓
-* Write a test for the alerting logic. ✓
+* Includes testing for the alerting logic. ✓
-* Explain how you’d improve on this application design. ✓ _(please see below in this file)_
-* If you have access to a linux docker environment, we'd love to be able to docker build and run your project! ✓ _(See scripts `docker_build.sh`, `docker_run.sh` and the `Dockerfile`)_ ✓
+* Provides docker configuration for building and running _(See scripts `docker_build.sh`, `docker_run.sh` and the `Dockerfile`)_ ✓

-## Additional features

-* Provide an help message with `-h` or `--help`
+* Provides an help message with `-h` or `--help`
-* Reading of a configuration file (although in a legacy _properties_ format) whose located can be given as an argument.
+* Reads a configuration file (although in a legacy _properties_ format) whose location can be given as an argument.
-* Configuration of the date-time pattern through a parameter `DATE_TIME_FORMAT`.
+* Supports a configuration of the date-time pattern through a parameter `DATE_TIME_FORMAT`.
 For now, the *LogFileDateExt* access log configuration value can not be used, and the configuration supports only patterns defined according the [Java conventions](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns).
 But the value can still be changed depending on *LogFileDateExt* value.
-* Use of a _Duration_ syntax for configuration argument instead of a milliseconds count for example.
+* Uses a _Duration_ syntax for configuration argument instead of a milliseconds count for example.
 Duration information in configuration entries can have values like `23m` (for 23 minutes) or `1m30s` (for one minute and 30 seconds).
-* Display stats at a configurable rate for the latest metrics of a greater period of time.
+* Displays stats at a configurable rate for the latest metrics of a greater period of time.
 By default, we print each second the statistics about the last 10 seconds.
 * The alert raising mechanism responsiveness does not depend on the time duration of the scan on which the alert thresholds are tested.
 The two durations can be configured through two separate arguments.
-* There is a robustness/support related to timezone changes (because the timezone offset is read while parsing)
+* There is some robustness related to timezone changes (because the timezone offset is read while parsing)
 * The reading and processing mechanism is robust about inputs not coming in the chronological order and/or been late.
 Moreover, the entry processing follows a specific time clock (see class `ReaderClock`) that adapt its speed to the
 incoming lines (bound to time) of the access log file.
-* For both overall and section related statistics, we display the request count and the byte count transfered.
+* For both overall and section related statistics, displays the request count and the byte count transfered.
-* For both overall and section related statistics, we display the throughput per second and the bandwidth per second.
+* For both overall and section related statistics, displays the throughput per second and the bandwidth per second.
 * Use of a _curses like_ library for console output (in order to refresh overall and latest stats)
 * Alerts events are sent to the standard output or to a file (with `-o <alerts_log_file>`).
 The related format is easy to parse.
 It makes easy to log alerts from one program start to another.
 * It provides some simple JMX metrics, mainly related to memory usage.
 See the class `Monitoring`.